tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

                                      Pixel version 4.0.2.1

-Baseline_tilted_200_Pixel_4_1_0.cfg  Like 4_0_0, but with tilted BPIX  // layout only created for code test purposes, to be removed (Pixel_tilted directory as well)

-OT_Tilted_362_200_Pixel_500.cfg      OT Version 3.6.2
+OT365_200_IT500.cfg                  OT Version 3.6.5
-                                     Pixel version 5.0.0 : created series of tilted pixel layouts
+                                     Pixel version 5.0.0 : created series of tilted pixel layouts.
+Geometry is first jet and needs to be more optimized :)

 OT_Tilted_362_200_Pixel_4023.cfg     OT Version 3.6.2